 “I’ve decided to lay it all out on the table…”

 “I love you.
 I want to be with you.
 I want to marry you.
 I want you to father my kids.
 I want you to be a father to my kids.
-My question…?
+My question?
 It was a test.
-I wanted to see if all you were interested in was playing dress up games all day.
-Or, whether you’d live up to what I’d hoped you would… You’ve passed the test Ben, now all you need to do is decide whether you want to oblige or not.”
+I wanted to see if all you’re interested in is playing dress up all day.
+Or whether you’d live up to what I’d hoped you would.
+You’ve passed the test Ben now all you need do is decide whether to oblige or not.”

 The silence was only broken when she spoke again.

 Or don’t run!
 Now everything really was out there.
 He turned quiet.
 Now it was her time to be fearful.
-Maybe it was just a bit much laying it all on him at once.
-Just as she was about to rephrase, in a desperate attempt to somehow soften the impact, he spoke putting a finger to her lips.
+Maybe it was just a bit much laying it all on him at once she thought.
+Just as she was about to rephrase in a desperate effort to somehow soften the impact he spoke putting a finger to her lips.

 He paused for a while.

-“… and on the odd one of those odd weekends that I find myself in a dress.
-I will sit you down, make you some tea and disappear.
-And just as you feel like calling out impatiently, I will waft round the corner, lightly lift my dress as I curtsy my mistress for the day.”
+“… And on the odd one of those odd weekends that I find myself in a dress, I will sit you down.
+Make you some tea and disappear.
+Just as you feel like calling out impatiently I will waft round the corner, lightly lift my dress as I curtsy my mistress for the day.”